juice-shop/pwning-juice-shop/part3/contribution.md

 ## Tips for newcomers

-If you are new to application development - particularly with Angular.js and Express.js - it is recommended to read the [Codebase 101](codebase.md) to get an overview what belongs where.
+If you are new to application development - particularly with AngularJS and Express.js - it is recommended to read the [Codebase 101](codebase.md) to get an overview what belongs where.
 It will lower the entry barrier for you significantly.